fuzzy-st/errors/README.md

 #### `.getContext(error, options?)`

 Retrieves the context associated with an error.
 Do bear in-mind that the **context** is the *contextual* information that was passed to each error `cause`.
-This would always be avaible to you on the presence of each *`createdCustomError`*
+This would always be available to you on the presence of each *`createdCustomError`*

 **Parameters:**
 - `error`: `unknown` - The error to examine